ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 While I will reveal my choice in a moment, let us have a look at each of the possible choices of colimit graphs.

 - In (a), except for the overlaps, the vertices and edges from Graph-2, and the vertices and the edges from Graph-3 are clearly distinguishable.
 The information of Graph-2 and Graph-3 remain intact (except at the overlap).
-- In (b) and (c), the boundaries of Graph-2 and Graph-3 fade beyond the overlap region.
+- In (b) the boundaries of Graph-2 and Graph-3 fade beyond the overlap region.
+- In (c), there is an extra vertex and an edge.
 - Choice (d) represents maximal collapse of information - all the vertices and edges from Graph-2 and Graph-3 are squeezed into a single vertex and edge in the possible graph.

- Choice (a) has the feeling of the most lazy choice since Graph-2 and Graph-3 are kept apart as they are except in the overlap region.
-It does nothing extra like coarse-graining information like (b), and (d) or add extra information like (c).
+ Choice (a) has the feeling of the most lazy choice since Graph-2 and Graph-3 are kept seperate except for the overlap region.
+It does nothing extra like coarse-graining information like (b) and (d), or to add extra information like (c).
 Indeed (a) is our choice!

 We shall now make our intuition of “least effort” precise by asking how choice (a) relates to all the other possible candidates!
-In other words, the criteria to narrow down a choice of “least effort” from all possible potential candidates.
+Remember, the rules of the game do not allow us to directly talk about the vertices and the edges of the colimit.
+So we need to find the criteria to narrow down “least effort” graphs from other potential candidates by asking "How does least effort graphs relate to other potential candidates?"

 **Let us compare choice (a) with choice (b)**